anchal-physics/personalWebpage/index.md

 Welcome to my webpage

+I am
-I am a graduate student of physics at California Institute of Technology.
-I am an experimental physicist and have been working on developing experimental methods for future gravitational wave detection during my graduate school.
+an experimental physicist and have worked on developing experimental methods for improving future gravitational wave detection during my graduate school.
 My primary interests are precision measurements and control systems and feedback in optical, mechanical, and electronic systems.

 I successfully defended my thesis on May 15, 2023.
 You can find my [thesis here](https://resolver.caltech.edu/CaltechTHESIS:06012023-001004673).

-I have accepted a position at the General Atomics Research Participation Program, DIII-D National Fusion Facility, San Diego.
-I'll be shifting gears and working on plasma control systems in superconducting Tokamaks for power generation through controlled nuclear fusion.
+Currently I am working at General Atomics, San Diego as an Oak Ridge Associated Universities Postdoctoral Scholar.
+My new research focus is on plasma control systems in superconducting Tokamaks for power generation through controlled nuclear fusion.